versalitas/sprint3/observer/README.md

 __The challenge__ is to write an app that creates different users.
 The app can create different themes and subscribe the users to them.
 When a user adds a message to a theme, an alert is sent to the console.
 All the users subscribed(i.e who receive the message) to the theme are displayed on the console.
-Create a theme with a user y another one with two users and show the reception of the messages of the users.
+Create a theme with a user and another one with two users, and show the reception of the messages of the users.

 # The Observer Pattern